jscaze/RepData_PeerAssessment1/PA1_template.md

 ## Preliminary Steps : Configuration of execution envirronment

-Set aspects of the locale for the R process.
+Set aspects of the local for the R process.
+(For none American users)

 ```r
 Sys.setlocale(category = "LC_ALL", locale = "English")